 The housing provider considers applications for caretakers on a case-by-case basis, in line with their organisation’s policies.

-At least 3 months before the end of the tenancy, OARS and the tenant develop an exit strategy.
+At least 3 months before the end of the tenancy, Offenders Aid and Rehabilitation Services and the tenant develop an exit strategy.
 It may be determined the customer either:

 - needs another lease agreement